PadoSensei/Bjj-Map/README.md

-# Bjj-Map
+# Map-Pad
 ### Progress Tracker and MindMap App
+#### Guiding subjects
+- Brazilian Jujitsu
+- Music
+- ESL
 ### Key features
 - Map knowledge of Bjj techniques / flows using mindmaps
 - Track progress with colour-coded nodes
 - Coach / Student modes
-- Technique / Concept Node
+- Each Technique / Concept Node has testable, trackable info for Spaced Repetition Software (SRS)

 ### Ideas
 - Node 'levels up' from white to black levels
 - Roll tracker; keep count of subs and sweeps scored and conceded, problem positions
+- Open Mat Planner highlights with 'problem areas' what should be practiced at open mat.

 ### Stack
 - React? (npx CRA)
 - Css?
 - Typescript?
-- Database?
+- Database & Auth (Auth0 & Hasura)

-#### Coach Mode
+#### Coach / Teacher Mode
+- Has skill tree of all personally known techniques.
 - Create class / progress track
 - Assign node to students in track
 - Admin powers
+- Analytics - Attendence - Problems - Popular techniques
+- All classes / created nodes are trackable

 #### Student Mode
+- Has skill tree of all personally known techniques.
+- Can create class and make public for others to enroll in.
 - Enroll in class / progress track
 - Import / Export nodes to other app users
-- Comment on Node
+- Comment on Nodes
-- 'Drill' Node with concept checking questions.
+- 'Drill' Node with concept checking questions, SRS

 #### Node
-- Video / Gif of technique
+- Video / Gif of technique - Derive from youtube url - Screen grab and annotate
+- Japanese / Portuguese translation
+- SRS Data
 - Key Details Breakdown
+- Progress tracking / How many times you hit this tech?
+Problems?
-- 'Drilling' mode; concept / order checking questions / SRT cards
+- 'Drilling' mode; concept / order checking questions / SRS cards
+- Links to extra examples
+- MiniTech Map for grips, counters

 ### ToDo
 - Profile Screen with user info
 - How to add database?
+Models for maps and nodes.
 - Deploy basic
 - Fix app colours (Increase from white to black over time)
+- Basic Testing
+- Refactor progress to Typescript
 ### Progress
 - Basic App outline, CSS and toolbars
 - Routing Added